 Mission improbable: Kushner trek begins U.S.-brokered peace talks

-Jared Kushner is in the West Bank city of Ramallah, where he met today with Palestinian leader Mahmoud Abbas, who said: "We know that things are difficult and complicated, but nothing is impossible in the face of good efforts."
+As Jared Kushner walked into his most consequential meeting yet, in his Middle East peace mission, the Palestinian leader Mahmoud Abbas said: "We know that things are difficult and complicated, but nothing is impossible in the face of good efforts."

-- An administration source tells Swan this trip is the beginning of substantive peace talks, brokered by the U.S.
+- An administration source tells us this trip is the beginning of substantive peace talks, brokered by the U.S.